 Photography Cheat Sheet from Adventure Art Photographer

 Shutter speed is referring to how long the shutter of the camera is open for.
-The longer the shutter stays open the more light is let in and the brighter your image will be.
-The quicker the shutter opens and then closes the darker the image will be.
+The longer the shutter stays open the more light is let in and therefore the brighter your image will be.
+The quicker the shutter opens and then closes the darker your image will be.

-Fast shutter speeds are used to freeze something in motion such as a bird in flight, a place or a soccer game.
-Slow shutter speeds however, are used to create motion blur and to allow lots of light into a dark scene e.g. a night-sky or a waterfall.
+Fast shutter speeds are used to freeze something in motion such as a bird in flight, a bike rider or a soccer game.
+Slow shutter speeds however, are used to create motion blur and allow lots of light into a dark scene e.g. a night-sky or a waterfall.

 Simply put, the aperture is referring to the opening in your camera lens and is measured in F numbers.
 The lower the F number e.g. f3.5, the bigger the opening in your lens becomes therefore, letting lots of light in.
 The higher the F number e.g. f22, the smaller the opening in your lens therefore, creating a darker scene.

 Aperture is also used for controlling the depth of field.
-The lower the F number the more blurry the background will be e.g. f3.5.
+The lower the F number the more blurry your background will be e.g. f3.5.

 Too much information to remember?
 At Adventure Art Photography we understand how you feel and that’s why we have especially designed a Manual Photography Cheat Sheet, included at the top of this article.